About Me

 Short Bio

 Yolande House’s creative writing has appeared in literary magazines such as The Rumpus, The Fiddlehead, Grain, PRISM international, Joyland, and the Humber Literary Review.
 Her writing has made it to the finalist round at Creative Nonfiction three times, and her Entropy essay was selected as one of the magazine’s “Best of 2018.”
 She can be found on Instagram (healthruwriting) and Twitter (herstorian).
-Currently, she’s revising a completed childhood memoir.
+Currently, she’s working on a memoir-in-pieces about being hard of hearing.

 My Work